Increasing COVID-19 Vaccine Access for Underserved Communities

 In order to reduce barriers to vaccine access and strengthen vaccine confidence, Project HOPE is engaging local health care professionals and partners that are trusted operators in these communities and using their existing platforms to conduct education and outreach with additional capacity and support.

-Project HOPE is working with one Federally Qualified Health Center and a coalition of 37 clinics from the State Associations of Free and Charitable Clinics to increase vaccination rates across five states: Alabama, Florida, Georgia, Louisiana, and Texas.
+Project HOPE is working with six Federally Qualified Health Centers and a coalition of 37 clinics from the State Associations of Free and Charitable Clinics to increase vaccination rates across five states: Alabama, Florida, Georgia, Louisiana, and Texas.
 Through these partner clinics, Project HOPE will increase vaccine access, provide community-level education on vaccines, and strengthen vaccine confidence in states with low vaccination rates and high rates of unvaccinated but willing populations.

 The coalition partner clinics engaged in this project are well-positioned in their ability to serve the proposed target populations due to their demonstrated community engagement, well-developed trust with underserved populations, and strong track records of administering primary care and public health projects across their respective counties, with many already engaged in COVID-19 vaccine administration.

 The program will target 37 identified counties within the five states and provide resources, training, and support toward mobilizing community health workers to educate and assist individuals in receiving COVID-19 vaccinations, with a focus on vulnerable and medically underserved communities, including racial and ethnic minority groups.

 An estimated 72,250 beneficiaries are projected to benefit from vaccine outreach and education, and at least 18,139 beneficiaries will be fully vaccinated under the program.